 - Last updated:

-- supporting economic development
+- support economic development

-- providing much needed infrastructure
+- provide much needed infrastructure

 The PDA is approximately 60 hectares, covering council owned land including the site of the former Horton Park Golf Club and land in Dalton Drive, Maroochydore.

 The Maroochydore City Centre PDA development scheme was approved by the Queensland Government on 11 July 2014 and subsequently amended in April 2016 and August 2019.

 The development scheme is the planning document that assists in planning, carrying out, promoting, coordinating and controlling the development of land in the Maroochydore City Centre PDA.
 All development applications within the PDA are assessed against the development scheme.

 Development applications within the Maroochydore City Centre PDA are assessed against the Maroochydore City Centre PDA Amended Development Scheme